Some bloggers do it for fun, other bloggers do it to make money. Earning a living from a blog is difficult, but it’s also possible.

 You can learn more about how to make money with affiliate marketing in this guide.

-A note about GDPR: Both advertising and affiliate marketing track your website visitors, so make sure that any monetization methods you use comply with GDPR.
+A note about data protection: Both advertising and affiliate marketing track your website visitors, so make sure that any monetization methods you use comply with data protection rules.

 Other ways you can indirectly monetize a blog include launching a consultancy service based on your blog (this is particularly useful if you’re blogging on business-related topics).

-Launching and monetizing a blog in 2019 is still possible, but it isn’t easy.
+Launching and monetizing a blog in 2023 is still possible, but it isn’t easy.
+You should approach the launch of a moneymaking blog in the same way as any other small business.
+Plan, launch a minimum viable product as soon as possible and then aim for growth.
 Your initial focus should be on building a blog that features high-quality content and attracting readers.
 Then you can start to look at ways of generating an income from your blogging.